nucleus-uog/nucleus/README.md

 4. Edit the configuration in `nucleus.env`, following the instructions in the comments.
 5. Run `docker login registry.gitlab.com`, providing your GitLab login details (this may include a personal access token).
 6. Run `docker-compose up -d` - this will download the containers from the official Docker registry and from the GitLab registry and start them, you'll be able to visit the application at `localhost:8000`.
-7. Run 'docker-compose exec web python3 manage.py makemigrations nucleus_app' to create the migrations for the application.
+7. Run `docker-compose exec web python3 manage.py makemigrations nucleus_app` to create the migrations for the application.
 8. Run `docker-compose exec web python3 manage.py migrate`, this will create the tables in the MariaDB database.
 You may have to wait a moment to run this command for the database container to start up.
 9. Run `docker-compose exec web python3 populate_nucleus.py` to populate the database with sample data.
 10. Run `docker-compose exec web python3 manage.py createsuperuser` to create your admin user in the application.